Cruising 101, Part 5: Plan Your Own Excursions

 2. Stop at the port information desk on shore when you disembark.
 They have maps and brochures.
 They will also guide you to the more reliable excursion vendors.
 3. Explore your options about ports before your cruise (don’t waste precious data while onboard if you bought the internet package).
 Travel guidebooks that combine several ports in one book are economical (hard copy or electronic) and are also a wealth of information.

 7. For the less ambitious, a cab or van will take you to a location and will pick you up at an agreed time.
 Get a price before you get in, don’t be afraid to bargain.
 A cab to a beach will probably run you half of the price of the cruise excursion price.
 Hiring a van for a group can be more economical: they'll give you a tour and take you to a local beach.
-Settle on the price before you get in and make sure they will return for you.
+Settle on the round trip price before you get in and make sure it includes a guarantee that they will return for you.
 8. You can arrange your own excursion with a company in advance from home.
 However, do your research.
-And be careful of trusting the reviews.
+Be careful of trusting the reviews.
 And remember it will be your responsibility to get back to the ship on time!!

 Happy Travels!